tlswg/tls13-spec/draft-ietf-tls-tls13.md

   decryption.

 legacy_record_version
-: The legacy_record_version field is identical to TLSPlaintext.legacy_record_version and is always 0x0301.
+: The legacy_record_version field is always 0x0301.
+TLS 1.3 TLSCiphertexts
+  are not generated until after TLS 1.3 has been negotiated, so there are no historical compatibility concerns where other values might be received.
+  Implementations MAY verify that the legacy_record_version field is 0x0301 and abort the connection if it is not.
   Note that the handshake protocol including the ClientHello and ServerHello messages authenticates the protocol version, so this value is redundant.

 length
-: The length (in bytes) of the following TLSCiphertext.fragment, which is the sum of the lengths of the content and the padding, plus one for the inner content type.
-The length MUST NOT exceed 2^14 + 256.
+: The length (in bytes) of the following TLSCiphertext.encrypted_record, which is the sum of the lengths of the content and the padding, plus one for the inner content type, plus any expansion added by the AEAD algorithm.
+  The length MUST NOT exceed 2^14 + 256 bytes.
   An endpoint that receives a record that exceeds this length MUST terminate the connection with a "record_overflow" alert.

 encrypted_record
-: The AEAD encrypted form of the serialized TLSInnerPlaintext structure.
+: The AEAD-encrypted form of the serialized TLSInnerPlaintext structure.
 {:br }